dusty-nv/jetson-inference/docs/aux-docker.md

 $ docker/run.sh --volume /my/host/path:/my/container/path    # these should be absolute paths
 ```

 You can specify `--volume` multiple times to mount multiple directories.
-For more info, run `docker/run.sh --help` or see the help text inside [`docker/run.sh`](../docker/run.sh)
+For more info, run or see [`docker/run.sh --help`](../docker/run.sh)

 ## Running Applications